ben-alrdy/alrdy-animate/docs/DEPLOYMENT.md

 This automatically:
 - Updates version in package.json
 - Creates new build
-- Updates CDN files
+- Updates CDN files (accessible via jsdelivr.net through GitHub)
 - Creates git commit and tag
-- Updates 'latest' tag
+- Updates 'latest' tag on GitHub
 - Pushes to GitHub
 - Publishes to npm